 Phase Change Memory Could Doom Storage Networks

-If vendors cannot find a way to fix the I/O stack which would involve a lot of groups, such as OpenGroup, ANSI T10, T11 and T13 and PCI SIG I think the I/O stack might go the way of eight track tapes and floppy disks.
+If vendors cannot find a way to fix the I/O stack — which would involve a lot of groups, such as OpenGroup, ANSI T10, T11 and T13 and PCI SIG — I think the I/O stack might go the way of eight track tapes and floppy disks.
 Given the difficulty of solving the hardware and interface problem, the situation appears ripe for someone to figure out a workaround.
 The most obvious solution is to do as little I/O as possible.
 Right now there is a limitation on the number of memory channels that are available on commodity CPUs and there is also a limit on performance and distance from the CPU for DIMMs.
 Since NAND flash is not byte addressable, it makes its potential as a memory extension more difficult, but phase change memory (PCM) does not have this limitation.
-For a good overview of PCM, see this presentation from Numonyx, which is working on PCM technology with Intel (NASDAQ: INTC).
+Numonyx (now acquired by Micron) is working on PCM technology with Intel (NASDAQ: INTC).

 The I/O stack can be fixed, but there is no immediate financial incentive to fix it now.
 But if storage vendors are smart enough to see that their entire industry could be threatened a few years down the road by a new technology like PCM, perhaps they can get to work on fixing the problem now, because it will take time.

 The ability to put flash and PCM on the motherboard like DIMMs is coming soon.
 This may not happen in the next few years, but by the end of the new decade, watch out.

 Henry Newman, CTO of Instrumental Inc. and a regular Enterprise Storage Forum contributor, is an industry consultant with 28 years experience in high-performance computing and storage.

 Follow Enterprise Storage Forum on Twitter